Russia and US hold tense talks on Ukraine crisis | DW | 10.01.2022

 Top diplomats from the US and Russia held talks on Monday in Geneva, seeking to quell heightened tensions over Moscow's troop buildup near its border with Ukraine.

-Russian representatives are this week also set to meet delegations from NATO and the Organization for Security and Operation in Europe.
+Russian representatives are this week also set to meet delegations from NATO and the Organization for Security and Cooperation in Europe (OSCE).

 "There is no basis for fearing any escalated scenario in this regard," the Russian diplomat added.